 Almudena and Iñaki serve us a fabulous meal under the awning behind their country home, a restored centuries-old stable.
 The food in Spain, particularly the seafood in Basque country, was wonderful.
 Oh yeah, and the wine too.

 Our Citroen C4 rental had a huge windshield, almost as good as an open-top Jeep for enjoying the scenery.
 The clutchless manual transmission was nifty on the mountain roads, and the diesel loved cruising the four-lane highways at 130 kph.

 Iñaki showed us some breathtaking spots, including the church of San Juan de Gaztelugatxe on a little island along the Basque coast, accessible only by a 10th century pedestrian causeway (see a panoramic photo, 160K JPEG, from Andy Roberts).

 The beautifully preserved medieval hilltop city of Frias is near Condado, in Burgos province.
 It features a castle built right out of the rocky tip of the mountain, and a fortified bridge over the Ebro (120K JPEG), both from the 13th century.

-In the village of Villasante we spotted this family with their Jeep from the late 70's, when the name Avia replaced EBRO, and for some reason the model got a new front grille with the headlights and parking lights set further apart.
+In the village of Villasante we spotted this family with their Jeep from the early 80's, when the name Avia replaced EBRO.
+The headlights and parking lights had been moved further apart, probably to meet government regulations.
 See also a rear view photo (160K JPEG).

 Most of the EBRO Jeeps had the Perkins diesel, as indicated by the model name "PECJ3B" on the serial number plate (60K JPEG), seen here behind the double master cylinder on Iñaki's Jeep.
 Some had the gasoline engine and were labelled "HUCJ3B".